Meredithnbayliss/azure-network-protocols/README.md

 <img src="https://i.imgur.com/Pqx4Hq4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 </p>
-In Step 11, Let's now observe our DNS traffic next
+In Step 11, we now observe our DNS traffic

 Back in Wireshark, filter for DNS traffic only.

-From your Windows 10 VM within a command line, use nslookup to see what google.com and disney.com’s IP addresses are and observe the DNS traffic being shown in WireShark:
+From our Windows 10 VM within a command line, use nslookup to see what google.com and disney.com’s IP addresses are and observe the DNS traffic being shown in WireShark:
 </p>
 </p>
 </p>